jymaze/RepData_PeerAssessment1/PA1_template.md

 ## 6     0 2012-10-01       25
 ```

-And here is a view of the most common values that were inserted.
+And here is a view of the most common values that were inserted:

 ```r